MartinFombonne/Projects/CourseWork2/Readme.md

 >| TA_keyword_numsearch | int          | YES  |     | NULL    |                |

 *D- Final steps*

--Make sure to use "Password123? as password to connect to the database or to modify the script Owner.py,TA.py and CSP.py
--Be sure to install the packet for the following list :
+-Make sure that all the database have been correctly create.
+-Make sure that you are able to import all this module :

-    * pymysql
+    - pymysql
-    * hashlib
+    - hashlib
-    * time
+    - time
-    * ast
+    - ast
-    * Cryptodome
+    - Cryptodome
-    * base64
+    - base64
-    * tqdm
+    - tqdm
-    * re
+    - re
-    * os
+    - os
-    * glob
+    - glob

-> pip install pymysql hashlib time ast Cryptodome base64 tqdm re os glob